senlin/multilingual-comments/README.md

 There are no Settings, it simply does what it says on the label.

+This plugin was developed with the assistance of ChatGPT, an AI language model created by [OpenAI](https://www.openai.com/).

 If you are looking to show comments in all languages on your website with WPML installed, I highly recommend installing the Multilingual Comments WPML plugin.

 ## Frequently Asked Questions